 Affordable and beautifully designed, Zoho CRM earns our title of Best CRM for Small Business in 2018.
-This breezy software-as-a-service (SaaS) solution looks and feels like a lightweight CRM solution, but it packs in a surprising number of high-end features and customization options for serious business users on a budget.
+This breezy software-as-a-service (SaaS) solution looks and feels like a lightweight cloud product, but it packs in a surprising number of high-end features and customization options for serious business users on a budget.

-Zoho CRM is a feature-rich powerhouse of a CRM, with a surprisingly affordable price tag.
+Zoho CRM is a feature-rich CRM with a surprisingly affordable price tag.
 This is just a sampling of what Zoho brings to the table:

 - Great features, even at the basic level.
 Unlike many other tiered CRMs out there Zoho offers fantastic features, even at the basic ($12/month) level.
 Reports and dashboards, a document library, defined roles and profiles, scoring rules, sales forecasting tools, call center connectors and the ability to mass email are all available to standard subscribers, plus the capacity for a whopping 100,000 records.